MyPureCloud/user-provisioning-scripts-js/docs/module4_creating_webrtc_phones.md

 2. **A phone is assigned a site.** Phones are assigned to site within Genesys Cloud when the phone is created.
 A site represents a geographic location.

 3. **A user is assigned a phone as their default station**.
-Once a phone is created, before it can be usable, it must be assigned to a user's as the user's default station.
-A user can have multiple stations with a different phone assigned to each station, but the user will have one of those stations assigned as a default station.
+Once a phone is created, before it can be used, the user has to be logged into the phone.
+Logging into the phone can be done manually by the user, but if the phone is defined as the user's default station, the user will automatically be logged into the phone the first time the user logs into their account.

 4. **In order for a user to be able to use a phone to make and receive calls, they must have a role with the the proper permissions.**  Not all users can make and receive phone calls in Genesys Cloud.
 In order to make a call with a phone, they must have a role assigned to them that has the proper permissions.
 For this developer starting guide, we have assigned all of our users the `Communicate` role.